Anna Eriksson: M – The Rituals of a Lonely Bitch

 Matti Pyykkö and Heta Kaisto, curation

-The exhibition contains intense material and it is not recommended for sensitive viewers or underage people without adult supervision.
+The exhibition consists of five new video artworks and a photograph installation.
+The other curator of the exhibition is Matti Pyykkö, who works as Eriksson’s cameraman.
+The exhibition contains intense picture and sound material.
+It is not recommended for sensitive viewers or underage people without adult supervision.

 Kosti Koskinen – Comments on the Diary of a Common Man